France–United Kingdom border: Land frontier

 The Treaty of Canterbury (1986) is significant and unusual because it is a modern and recent modification to the national borders of the UK and France.

 The Anglo-French Treaty on the Channel Tunnel was signed by both governments in Canterbury Cathedral.
 The treaty prepared the concession for the construction and operation of the fixed link by privately owned companies.
 It outlines the methods to be used for arbitration in the event of a dispute.
 It sets up the Intergovernmental Commission (IGC) which is responsible for monitoring all matters associated with the construction and operation of the tunnel on behalf of the British and French governments, together with a Safety Authority to advise the IGC.

 It draws a land frontier between the two countries in the middle of the Channel tunnel – the first of its kind.

 In the 1991 Sangatte Protocol, France signed an agreement with the United Kingdom to introduce 'juxtaposed controls' (in French, des bureaux de contrôles nationaux juxtaposés, or 'BCNJ') at Eurostar and Eurotunnel stations on immigration and customs, where investigations happen before travel.
 France is part of the Schengen Agreement, which has largely abolished border checks between member nations, but the United Kingdom is not.

-These juxtaposed controls mean that passports are checked before boarding first by officials belonging to departing country and then officials of the destination country.
-These are placed only at the main Eurostar stations: French officials operate at London St Pancras, Ebbsfleet International and Ashford International, while British officials operate at Calais-Fréthun, Lille-Europe, Marne-la-Vallée–Chessy and Paris-Gare du Nord.
+These juxtaposed controls mean that passports are checked before boarding first by officials belonging to the departing country and then officials of the destination country.
+These are placed only at the main Eurostar stations: French officials currently only operate at London St Pancras but have previously operated at Ebbsfleet International and Ashford International, while British officials currently only operate at Lille-Europe and Paris-Gare du Nord but have previously operated at Calais-Fréthun.
 There are security checks before boarding as well.
 For the shuttle road-vehicle trains, there are juxtaposed passport controls before boarding the trains.